tristynferreiro/SHARC-buoy-data-transmission/Software/Encryption/RSA/README.md

 # RSA/
 Please note: While the below C files take in an input file as an argument, these are not used for encryption.
-The main methods of these files were used largely for PC testing and were not edited to accomodate for encryption and decryption calls separately. <br /><br />
+The main methods of these files were used largely for PC testing and were not edited to accomodate for encryption and decryption calls separately.
+<br /><br />
+**Note: to run any of the above commands using a Windows-based terminal, replace ./a.out with a.exe**

-## rsa
+## rsa.c
 This version of the code dynamically generates a key each time it is run.
-It takes in a hard-coded array and outputs a file for encryption and takes in and outputs a file for decryption. <br /><br />
+It takes in a hard-coded array and outputs a file for encryption and takes in and outputs a file for decryption.

 ### To run this program on a Unix-based terminal using gcc compiling:
 ```bash
 $ gcc rsa.c
 ```
-**Encryption:** <br />
+**Encryption:**
 ```bash
 $ ./a.out rsa e <input file name> <output file name>
 ```